Distracted Teenage Drivers - This Survey Might Surprise You

 This information is scary.
 Parents need to get involved with their teens' driving habits by educating them on the dangers of driver inattentiveness.
 Their lives and the lives they share the roadways with, depend on it.

-If you or someone you know has been injured in a car accident, you should contact one of our experienced Vermont or New Hampshire car accident attorneys at the law offices of Van Dorn, Curtiss & Rousseau, PLLC at (603) 556-4148.
+If you or someone you know has been injured in a car accident, you should contact one of our experienced Vermont or New Hampshire car accident attorneys at Van Dorn, Curtiss, Rousseau & Ross, PLLC, PLLC at (603) 556-4148.

 Be sure to order a FREE copy of our book, The Essential Guide to Your Vermont or New Hampshire Accident Case.